kautsiitd/Image-Optimizer/README.md

 This project contains a GUI created using python Tkinter which helps in **Cropping, Resizing, Reducing Size from individual image to Images in bulk Offline.** With the help of this repo you can also **Download or Upload Images to your S3 bucket in bulk in minimal time with just few clicks.** This repo also provides feature with the help of which **you can start your work from where you left last time**.

-Brief description on individual window levels can be found in file **Description.pdf**.
+Brief description on individual window levels can be found in file [Description.pdf](Description.pdf).

 # Installation